IoTThinks/EasySkyMesh/README.md

 - We develop optimized firmware for long-range, low-power mesh deployments.
 - We integrate advanced sensor modules to deliver reliable, real-time environmental and infrastructure data.
 - Using Meshcore as the backbone, we create scalable IoT solutions tailored for agriculture, smart cities, and industrial automation.
+- LoRa Mesh Vietnam: We deploy and join the deployment in [Vietnam](https://github.com/IoTThinks/LoRaMeshVietnam)

 ## 1. PowerSaving MeshCore firmware:
 Feature firmwares are for Meshcore.
 They have more experimental, advances features and bug fixes.
 These features will be pushed to MeshCore to merge to the main development.